 Means-tested benefits and your former partner, property or savings

-If you have separated from your former partner and you are claiming universal credit, income support, income-based JSA, income-related ESA, housing benefit or council tax reduction, your claim is not affected by your former partner’s income.
-Any payment of child maintenance you receive is ignored when working out your benefit entitlement.
+If you have separated from your former partner and you get UC, income-related ESA, or housing benefit, your award isn't affected by your former partner’s income.
+Any payment of child maintenance you receive is ignored when working out your entitlement to these benefits.
 If you receive spousal maintenance, this counts as your income and does affect your entitlement.

 If you had a joint bank or building society account with your former partner, you will need to open an individual account in your own name to receive payments of benefits.
 You may be treated as having a 50 per cent share of jointly held savings, but if you are unable to access a joint account due to domestic abuse, you should argue that the value is nil for means-tested benefits.
 You should also seek legal advice on gaining access to your share, and on other financial issues.